M2000Interpreter/Environment/utf8/help.frm.utf8.txt

  Dim scrTwips As Long

 Private Declare Function CopyFromLParamToRect Lib "user32" Alias "CopyRect" (lpDestRect As RECT, ByVal lpSourceRect As Long) As Long
-Dim lX As Long, lY As Long, dr As Boolean, drmove As Boolean Dim bordertop As Long, borderleft As Long
+Dim Lx As Long, lY As Long, dr As Boolean, drmove As Boolean Dim bordertop As Long, borderleft As Long
 Dim allheight As Long, allwidth As Long, itemWidth As Long Dim UAddPixelsTop As Long, flagmarkout As Boolean